haddocking/haddock3/docs/continuing_runs.md

 log
 ```

-You noticed you introduced the wrong values for the `4_flexref` module.
+Now, you noticed you introduced the wrong values for the `4_flexref` module.
 Therefore, you want to repeat the run only for `4_flexref` onwards without
 repeating the previous successful steps.
 For that, you should do the following:

 ```
 haddock3 my-haddock3-config-file.cfg --restart 4
 ```

 This operation will delete modules' folders `4_` onwards and repeat those steps